CounterCultureLabs/dumpscribe/README.md

 Download all written notes and recorded audio from a LiveScribe Pulse or Echo pen.
 Convert the proprietary formats to open formats (pdf and ogg vorbis).
 Make the notes available online through a web app.

 This program has four parts:

+* dumpscribe: Downloads data from pen
+* unmuddle: Converts data to open formats
+* usb_watcher: Runs dumpscribe and unmuddle when smartpen connects
+* dumpscribe-web: A web app for browsing the converted data

 # dumpscribe

 The dumpscribe command downloads and extracts all relevant info from the smartpen in the raw format as it exists on the pen.
 The audio is in aac format.
 The written notes are in a proprietary format called stf and the meta-data is in a combination of XML and undocumented binary files.